deckhouse/virtualization/docs/USER_GUIDE.md

 We can see that it is currently running on the `virtlab-pt-1` node.

-To migrate a virtual machine from one host to another, taking into account the virtual machine placement requirements, the command is used:
+To migrate a virtual machine from one node to another while taking into account VM placement requirements, use the following command:

 ```bash
 d8 v evict -n <namespace> <vm-name> [--force]
 ```

-Execution of this command leads to the creation of the `VirtualMachineOperations` resource.
+Running this command creates a `VirtualMachineOperations` resource.

-The `--force` flag when performing virtual machine migration activates a special mechanism — AutoConverge (for more details, see the [Migration with insufficient network bandwidth](#migration-with-insufficient-network-bandwidth) section).
-This mechanism automatically reduces the CPU load of the virtual machine (slows down its CPU) if it is necessary to speed up the completion of migration and ensure its successful completion, even when the virtual machine memory transfer is too slow.
-Use this flag if standard migration cannot complete due to high virtual machine activity.
+When used during virtual machine migration, the `--force` flag activates a special mechanism called AutoConverge (for more details, see the [Migration with insufficient network bandwidth](#migration-with-insufficient-network-bandwidth) section).
+This mechanism automatically reduces the CPU load of the virtual machine (slows down its CPU) when it is necessary to speed up the completion of migration and help it complete successfully, even when the virtual machine memory transfer is too slow.
+Use this flag if a standard migration cannot complete due to high virtual machine activity.

 You can also start the migration by creating a `VirtualMachineOperations` (`vmop`) resource with the `Evict` type manually: